dqops/dqo/docs/getting-started/add-data-source-connection.md

 !!! info "Automatically activated checks"

-    Once new tables are imported, DQOps automatically activates [profiling and monitoring checks](../dqo-concepts/definition-of-data-quality-checks/index.md).
+    Once new tables are imported, DQOps automatically activates checks defined in [data policies](../dqo-concepts/data-observability.md)
     These checks include row count, table availability, and checks detecting schema changes.
-The profiling checks are scheduled to run at 1:00 a.m. on the 1st day of every month, and the monitoring checks are scheduled to run daily at 12:00 p.m.
+By default, the profiling checks are scheduled to run at 1:00 a.m. on the 1st day of every month, and the monitoring checks are scheduled to run daily at 12:00 p.m.

     [**Profiling checks**](../dqo-concepts/definition-of-data-quality-checks/data-profiling-checks.md) are designed to assess